 Assume an attacker can change the data present in Block 2.
 Correspondingly, the Hash of the Block also changes.
 But Block 3 still contains the old Hash of Block 2.
 This makes Block 3, and all succeeding blocks invalid as they do not have the correct Hash of the previous block.

 Therefore, changing a single block can quickly make all following blocks invalid.

 Proof of Work

-Hashes are an excellent mechanism to prevent tempering but computers these days are high-speed and can calculate hundreds of thousands of hashes per second.
-In a matter of few minutes, an attacker can tamper with a block, and then recalculate all the hashes of other blocks to make the blockchain valid again.
+Hashes are an excellent mechanism to prevent tempering, but computers these days are high-speed and can calculate hundreds of thousands of hashes per second.
+In a matter of a few minutes, an attacker can tamper with a block and then recalculate all the hashes of other blocks to make the blockchain valid again.

 To avoid the issue, blockchains use the concept of Proof-of-Work.
-It is a mechanism which slows down the creation of the new blocks.
+It is a mechanism that slows down the creation of the new blocks.

-This kind of mechanism makes it quite tough to tamper with the blocks so even if you tamper with even a single block, you will need to recalculate the proof-of-work for all the following blocks.
-Thus, hashing and proof-of-work mechanism make a blockchain secure.
+This kind of mechanism makes it quite tough to tamper with the blocks, so even if you tamper with even a single block, you will need to recalculate the proof-of-work for all the following blocks.
+Thus, hashing and proof-of-work mechanisms make a blockchain secure.